leovandriel/caffe2_cpp_tutorial/README.md

 The models currently available for training are the ones listed in the [ImageNet](#imagenet-classifiers) section.
 This will take a lot of time even when runnning on the GPU.

 Add `--display` for training visualization.

+Some models, like SqueezeNet require reshaping of their output to N x D tensor:

+    ./bin/train --model squeezenet --folder <image-folder> --reshape_output

 ## Deep Dream